The Tuesday Night Club Official Web Site |

 Rather choppy passing Blackcroft Jetty as we come up the Tidal River Ouse.

 Looking back down the Tidal River Ouse to Trent Falls.
-Apex light is centre picture.
+Apex light is centre

 Approaching Goole.
 Tidal River Ouse.